China accuses U.S. of 'trade bullyism' as both sides impose fresh tariffs | The Japan Times

 China may also be waiting for U.S. midterm elections early next month for any hints of changes in Washington’s policy stance, Carnell added.

-“With generic polls favoring the Democrats, they may feel that the trade environment will be less hostile after Nov.
+“With generic polls favouring the Democrats, they may feel that the trade environment will be less hostile after Nov.
 6.”

-The U.S. administration will levy tariffs of 10 percent on the $200 billion of Chinese products, with the tariffs to go up to 25 percent by the end of 2018.

-Beijing set its new levies on $60 billion of U.S. goods at 5 and 10 percent and warned it would respond to any rise in U.S. tariffs on Chinese products accordingly.

-U.S. President Donald Trump on Saturday reiterated a threat to impose further tariffs on Chinese goods should Beijing retaliate, in line with his previous comments signalling that Washington may move to impose tariffs on virtually all imported Chinese goods if the administration does not get its way.
+Trump on Saturday reiterated a threat to impose further tariffs on Chinese goods should Beijing retaliate, suggesting that Washington may slap tariffs on virtually all imported Chinese goods if the administration does not get its way.

 China imports far less from the United States, making a dollar-for-dollar match on any new U.S. tariffs impossible.